Denture Adjustments and Repairs Gladstone, MO

 Making adjustments to dentures

 If the dentures crack, chip, feel loose, or break, do not attempt to fix them without a professional's service.
-At Gladstone Family Dental Group, we have the skills and expertise to accurately fix dentures.
+At Gladstone Family Dental And Implants, we have the skills and expertise to accurately fix dentures.
 Far too often, people will attempt to adjust the dentures themselves or even repair them without scheduling an appointment.
 We do not recommend this since it can result in needing to spend more money on repairs and risk harming the gums.

 Dentures are more complex than some people realize since we customize them to match each individual patient's teeth.
 Some people may only need to replace a few teeth, while others will need to replace all of their teeth.
 With that in mind, there is no one-size-fits-all pair of dentures.
 Thus, damaging or breaking a pair of dentures will require specialized work from a professional.
 While dentures are durable, they are not indestructible.